-Not one to let Snapchat have all the fun, Apple is said to be exploring the smartglasses market in a serious way - and may launch something as early as 2018.
+Not one to let Snapchat have all the fun, Apple is said to be exploring the smartglasses market in a serious way with Carl Zeiss - and may launch something as early as this year.

-Last week we reported on word that Apple could launch a mixed reality TV within the next year.
-But Bloomberg's anonymous sources tell it that Apple is looking at a glasses-like device, which may be linked t0 - but probably not the same thing as - said TV.
+In November we reported on word that Apple could launch a mixed reality TV within the next year.
+And Bloomberg's anonymous sources told it that Apple is looking at a glasses-like device, which may be linked t0 - but probably not the same thing as - said TV.

 It's not been much of a secret that Apple is looking into augmented reality right now, with Tim C0ok's comments on his interest being pretty explicit, not to mention the numerous patents which have surfaced and the fact that Apple has put together a secretive team of AR and VR experts including an ex-Magic Leap engineer and an ex-Oculus research scientist.

-Bloomberg says Apple has already been in talks with potential suppliers for components of a glasses-like device and "has ordered small quantities of near-eye displays from one supplier" for testing purposes.
+According to Bloomberg, Apple had already been in talks with potential suppliers for components of a glasses-like device late in 2016 and "has ordered small quantities of near-eye displays from one supplier" for testing purposes.
 We'll assume with Scoble's new info, that this is Carl Zeiss.
 The German optics company has been working on AR digital lens prototypes and its own VR headset line for a few years now.

 Shop for VR headsets on Amazon